julianlam/feps/fep/8b32/fep-8b32.md

 ## Integrity proofs

-The proposed authentication mechanism is based on [Data Integrity][Data Integrity] specification.
+The proposed authentication mechanism is based on [Data Integrity][DataIntegrity] specification.

 ### Proof generation

-The proof MUST be created according to the *Data Integrity* specification, section [4.2 Add Proof](https://w3c.github.io/vc-data-integrity/#add-proof).
+The proof MUST be created according to the *Data Integrity* specification, section [4.2 Add Proof][DI-AddProof].

 The process of proof generation consists of the following steps: